quinishacockheran/Independent_Projects/README.md

 # Independent Projects

-This repository is a curated collection of independent data projects designed to showcase my ability to analyze real-world problems, apply technical skills, and communicate insights effectively.
-Each project lives in its own folder with detailed documentation, datasets, and deliverables.
+This repository is a curated collection of independent projects in information technology, business intelligence, and/or data analytics projects designed to showcase my ability to analyze real-world problems, apply technical skills, and communicate effectively.
+Each project lives in its own folder with detailed artifacts, documentation, and insights.

 ---